 The point is the line between a collection of living units being individual organisms or collectively constituting a single organism is not clear.
 In the same manner it is useful to consider light as waves and at other times as particles, I suggest it is sometimes useful to consider an entire ants nest as one organism and at other times to consider each ant as a separate organism.

 Aliens in the Mix.

-For the Portuguese man of war example of a colonial animal, not all the individual components of the organism have the same DNA or are even the same species.
+For the Portuguese man of war example of a colonial animal, as with lichens, not all the individual components of the organism have the same DNA or are even the same species.
 The same with humans!
 Consider that within a human body there are ten times more non human cells than there are human cells.
 Although not by number of cells, we are still mostly human.
 Our human cells are far more complex and significantly larger than those other cells, so by mass that ratio almost reverses.
 Again, like the Portuguese man of war, it is symbiotic and we do need most of those other non-human cells to survive.
-Until recently we still considered every non-human cell in our body as a disease, and did not understand the essential role of many bacteria to our very assistance.
+Until recently, we still considered every non-human cell in our body as a disease, and did not understand the essential role of many bacteria to our very assistance.